Mary Janevic, PhD, MPH

-- Associate Research Scientist, Health Behavior & Health Education
+- Research Associate Professor, Health Behavior and Health Education

-- PhD, Health Behavior & Health Education, University of Michigan, Ann Arbor, 2002
+- PhD, Health Behavior and Health Education, University of Michigan, Ann Arbor, 2002

-- MPH, Health Behavior & Health Education, University of Michigan, Ann Arbor, 1995
+- MPH, Health Behavior and Health Education, University of Michigan, Ann Arbor, 1995

 - Chronic pain among older adults

 - Family caregiving and family support for chronic illness

 - Cultural, gender and psychosocial influences on chronic disease management

 - Physical activity among chronically ill older adults